alexbuzzbee/Open-Runtime/Specifications/Open Runtime Bytecode.md

 * Float: a signed 32-bit floating-point number.
 Identified with the type number 0x7.
 * Long float: a signed 64-bit floating-point number.
 Identified with the type number 0x8.
 * String: any series of bytes except [00], terminated by a [00].
 Identified with the type number 0x9.
+* Boolean: true or false.
+Identified with the type number 0xA.
+* RuntimeData: a runtime-created value which cannot be manipulated by user code without calling the runtime.
+Identified with the type number 0xB
 * Object: a user-defined dynamic object.
-Identified with the type number 0xA.
+Identified with the type number 0xC.
 (NOTE: Objects cannot be constant!)

 ORB virtual machine
 -------------------